 Laparoscopic laser techniques help shrink lesions and may improve fertility.
 Doctors typically only recommend total hysterectomy (removal of the uterus and ovaries) when necessary, however, this approach does not guarantee an end to symptoms.
 Doctors sometimes use surgical procedures in combination with long-term medicine.
 Studies suggest medication combined with surgical therapy offers an advantage over surgery alone.

 Complementary and Alternative Therapies

 In addition to diet, herbs, and supplements, exercise may help prevent endometriosis.
 It is unknown whether exercise will help an existing condition.
 Since hormones like estrogen affect endometriosis, many treatments are designed to reduce estrogen levels in the body.
 If you are pregnant, or thinking of becoming pregnant, do not use any complementary and alternative therapies unless directed to do so by your physician.Nutrition and Supplements

 These nutritional tips may help reduce symptoms:

 - Eliminate potential food allergens, including dairy, wheat (gluten), corn, soy, preservatives, and food additives.
 Your health care provider may test for food sensitivities.

-- Eat antioxidant foods, including fruits (such as blueberries, cherries, and tomatoes), and vegetables (such as kale, spinach, and bell pepper).
+- Eat antioxidant-rich foods, including fruits (such as blueberries, cherries, and tomatoes), and vegetables (such as kale, spinach, and bell pepper).